SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 ---

-Clean Architecture at its core is about creating a Separation of Concerns, and building it in such a way that it becomes hard to violate this core principal.
-The outcome of this is a design that is independent of frameworks, UIs, databases and anything external.
-This makes it easy to test, swap out frameworks, UIs, and databases, and it makes it easy to change the business logic without impacting the rest of the system.
+Clean Architecture at its core is about creating a Separation of Concerns, and building it in such a way that it becomes hard to violate this core principle.
+The outcome of this is to guide teams over time towards the [pit of success](https://ricomariani.medium.com/the-pit-of-success-cfefc6cb64c8).

+This approach enables the development team to build a system in the same way that follows best practices, without the need for micromanagement.
+Having Clean Architecture enables changes

+This is the difference between a system that lasts 2 years, and a system that lasts 20 years.

 ![Figure: Onion View of Clean Architecture](ca-diagram.png)